Jacques Cassini: Biography

 For his last few years he took up cartography, working with his son, Cassini de Thury or Cassini III, to create a new French map.
 This map was known as the Carte de Cassini, and was to be a very accurate map of France.

 Jacques Cassini's work on the ballistic pendulum has been a topic of controversy among historians of science.
 While some credit him with developing original work on the topic, others argue that he built upon the ideas of earlier scientists.
 It is difficult to determine the extent of Cassini's original contributions, as the available historical records are vague and incomplete.
 However, subsequent work on ballistic pendulums by Benjamin Robins (1707–1751), a British mathematician and engineer, suggests that he independently repeated many of the same results.
 Regardless of the extent of Cassini's original contributions, his work on the ballistic pendulum was significant in its time and helped to advance the field of ballistics.
 The device allowed for the measurement of the velocity of projectiles, which was important for the development of more accurate firearms and artillery.

 He also wrote Eléments d'astronomie on proper motion (1740), and published the first tables of the satellites of Saturn in 1716.
 He died at Thury, near Clermont, France.

-The asteroid 24102 Jacquescassini is named after him.
+The lunar crater Cassini, and asteroid 24102 Jacquescassini is named after him.

 Jacques Cassini married Suzanne Françoise Charpentier de Charmois.
 Their second son was astronomer César-François Cassini de Thury, who was also known as Cassini III.